 2020 has been an unusual year to say the least for both commercial landlords and tenants.
 As the year draws to a close, here’s my take on the current state of the market in my commercial property review.

-The Q3 2020 RICS UK Commercial Property Survey results revealed that demand for office and retail units continued to slide July to September, while availability of such premises increased.
+The Q3 2020 RICS UK Commercial Property Survey results revealed that demand for office and retail units continued to slide from July to September, while the availability of such premises increased.

 Interestingly, the industrial sector seems to have shown signs of recovery with capital value and rental projections turning positive.

 According to Savills another positive trend for September and October was the level of non-UK investors, with nearly half of all commercial property purchases being made by buyers from outside the UK.
 This is a good sign that investors still have confidence in the UK despite COVID and the uncertainties around Brexit.

 It is clear that the pandemic will have a lasting effect on commercial property markets.
 Much of the decline seen in Q3 is driven by the retail sector and we are continuing to see more retailers leave the high street to go solely online.